golubitsky/blog/_posts/2021-01-06-Drop-2-Voicings.md

 In the [previous post]({{ "/2021/01/05/The-Buddhist-Tradition" | relative_url }}) I summarized a voicing that sounded good.

 Today, I recognized that I had in a way re-invented the wheel.
-I had been thinking of this voicing as built:
+I had been thinking of this voicing as:

 - start on any 7th chord tone as the lowest voice and proceed up
 - skip one chord tone
 - add two chord tones in order
 - add the skipped chord tone

-Well, here's another way to think about this voicing —— as always in music, symmetries abound:
+Well, here's another way to think about this voicing — as always in music, symmetries abound:

 - start on any 7th chord tone and proceed _down_
 - skip one chord tone